EdmundsAPI/edmundsapi.github.com/api-documentation/editorial/articles/v3/03_model_year_overview/api-description.md

 ### Description

 Get editorial content written by the Edmunds staff by make name, model name and year.
 V3 includes the current editorial review and rating format used by newer model years.
+Pass the submodel nice ID when you need editorial content and ratings for a specific vehicle submodel.
+Submodel values vary by model year and can identify body styles or named variants, such as `sedan`, `hatchback`, `si` or `type-r`.
 Make sure to see the [*Special Requirements*](/api-documentation/editorial/#special_requirements) for displaying Edmunds editorial content.

 ### URL